How Graph Structure and Label Dependencies Contribute to Node Classification in a Large Network of Documents: Results

-The very significant improvement brought by GMNN for \textit{WikiVitals} when using a sparse train set may be interpreted as follows.
-In such a situation the information supplied by the correlations between labels seems particularly useful to compensate for the small number of nodes available for training.
-On the other hand, when the train set is dense, the information for making accurate predictions is supplied by the features of a large number of nodes.
+The first observation is that leveraging label dependencies for \mbox{\textit{WikiVitals}} is significant whether the train sets is sparse or dense even though the impact is much stronger for a sparse train set than for a dense one.
+We interpret this as a consequence that the information supplied by the correlations among labels is more useful in sparse setting where it compensates for the small number of nodes available for training.
+On the other hand, when the train set is dense, the information for making accurate predictions is more likely to be supplied by the features of a large number of nodes.

-\textbf{The cost of a fair evaluation:} The fair evaluation method is a computationally expensive method, especially in the model selection phase.
-Model selection and model assessment for Wikivitals, which is the largest dataset we considered, required roughly 30 GPU hours.
-We limit this cost using three different techniques.
-First, when training the model on \mbox{\textit{WikiVitals}} we cannot afford exploring the whole hyperparameters space $\Gamma$ that was defined for Cora, Citeseer and Pubmed and we thus restrict the exploration to a subset instead, see Appendix \ref{sec:hyperparameters_searchspace}.
-A second method is to to use an evolutionary grid search algorithm which limits the exploration to roughly $2\%-15\%$ of $\Gamma$ depending on the model, see Appendix \ref{sec:hyperparameters_searchspace}.
-At last, we can chose an parsimonious strategy for selecting the hyperparameters $\beta^{(j)}$ once $\alpha^{(j)}$ has been determined.
-As we previously mentioned, we simply chose setting $\beta^{(j)}=\alpha^{(j)}$ after exploring other strategies which did not perform better, see Appendix \ref{sec:strategies_gnnp}.

-\textbf{The limits of a fair evaluation:} One possible issue with the fair evaluation could occur when the validation sets $\mathcal{D}_{\mathrm{valid}}^{(j)}$ are too small.
-In such situations the selected hyperparameters $\gamma^{(j)}$ are at higher risk to be sub-optimal.
-To address this we could obviously adopt the same strategy that was used in the evaluation phase, namely randomizing over several initializations of the model parameters.
-We think this is the origin of the poor performance observed on Citeseer with the balanced train set in table \ref{tab:results_FC_sparse}.
+Leveraging label dependencies also significantly benefits the Cora datset for both sparse and dense train sets.
+For the dense case Pubmed benefits a clear increase in accuracy only when using FAGCN while Citeseer benefits no statistically significant increase in accuracy.
+The cases for which there is no significant improvement from taking into account label correlations with a GMNN are denoted in italics in Table \ref{tab:results_FC_dense}.